-The lake is nestled in southwest Minneapolis with relatively close proximity to fancy-schmancy Edina and the historic Linden Hills neighborhood.
-Linden Hills is gorgeous, and home to some terrific restaurants if you’re peckish.
+The lake is nestled in southwest Minneapolis with relative proximity to fancy-schmancy Edina and the historic Linden Hills neighborhood.
+Linden Hills is gorgeous and has some terrific restaurants if you’re peckish.
 Edina is…fine.
-There’s a pretty decent golf course there, but you probably know it as the home of the spoilt “cake eaters” team in The Mighty Ducks.
+There’s a decent golf course there, but you probably know it as the home of the spoilt “cake eaters” team in The Mighty Ducks.
 But that’s neither here nor there.

 There’s no shortage of water sports that you can do at Lake Harriet – you can rent sailboats, kayaks, canoes, and stand-up paddleboards.
 And if getting wet isn’t your jam, Lake Harriet is the perfect place to enjoy a picnic or a romantic stroll.
 Check out our full YouTube video highlighting some scenic views and the history of Lake Harriet.

 22. Go on a Brewery Crawl in Saint Paul, Minneapolis…or Both!